NedYork/jc-assessment/README.md

 ## Note

 To run this project, you will need a `config.js` file placed into the src directory.
+Ideally, the API keys should be stored and used server-side.
 Once you have this file, to run locally:
 1. Clone the repo
 2. Place the `config.js` file into the `src` directory
 3. Run `npm install`